xutiange-222/User-Persona-Skill/README.md

 [中文](#user-persona-skill) | English

-User Persona Skill turns user-interview transcripts into structured persona reports as interactive HTML (exportable to PPT).
+User Persona Skill turns user-interview transcripts into structured persona reports as interactive HTML.

 This repository is the full **skill package** for **Claude Code** or **Cursor**.
 After you provide interview files and align on research goals, the agent follows a fixed workflow—classification, field alignment, extract/merge, and render—to deliver a browser-ready persona report.